Franco227/Workshops/p2p/3.Advanced-Solidty/README.md

 > - To do so, it is highly recommended to use the Remix Online Editor available [here](https://remix.ethereum.org/).
 >
 > - First of all, delete all files present by default.
-> Then create an Enroll.sol file and paste the content from the *Enroll.sol* file.
+> Then create an *Enroll.sol* file and paste the content from the *Enroll.sol* file of this repository.
 >
 > - In the ***Solidity Compiler*** tab, make sure that the compiler version is set to **0.7.4**.
 Then, enable the **auto-compile** option.
 >